trustgraph-ai/uk-legislation-demo/README.md

 ## Knowledge core

 As an alternative to loading these datasets for processing, we have published a knowledge core of the 2024 data.
-This loads in minutes rather than hours.
+A knowledge core is a set of knowledge graph relationships and vector embeddings combined in a single file.
+Knowledge cores can be easily shared and loaded on demand.
+Knowledge cores load in minutes rather than hours.

 - [TrustGraph public knowledge cores](https://github.com/trustgraph-ai/catalog/tree/master/v2-msgpack)